leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 !!OPTIONAL!!
 ```

 The beginning of the appendix, which changes the counter of the chapters from numbers (for example, 1, 2, 3, and so forth) to letters (for example, A, B, C, and so forth).
-Add chapters here.
+Either add chapters here or remove the appendix altogether.

 ```latex
 \backmatter
 ```

-The beginning of the back matter, which makes the chapters unnumbered.
+The beginning of the back matter, which makes the chapters unnumbered again, as they were in the front matter.

 ```latex
 \bibliographystyle{plain}